skillrepos/copilot-hands-on/README.md

 - Click the `Code` button on your repository's landing page.
 - Click the `Codespaces` tab.
 - Click `Create codespaces on main` to create the codespace.

+This will run for several minutes while it gets everything ready.

 - After the codespace has initialized there will be a terminal present.

 ![Starting codespace](./images/cdd30.png?raw=true "Starting your codespace")